top of page

 Ashley Jones

-When comparing the image above to the image to the right you can see how staging and presenting your artwork matters.
+When comparing the image above to the image to the right you can see how staging and presentation matters.

-The image to the right has unproportionally spaced area around the artwork and part of the artwork seems to be out of frame.
+The image to the right isn't centered and is out of frame.

-While submitting something like this doesn't automatically guarantee rejection it does send a certain message to the jury
+While submitting a poor photo doesn't automatically guarantee rejection, it sends a negative message

 Display your artwork accordingly